 - Resin.
 In 1938, resins began to be used.
 Resin and other types of plastic are still used for dentures and partial dentures today.

-At Century Dental, Seaview Dental and Century Dental East, we have been creating beautiful smiles for our patients since 1981.
+At Century Dental and Seaview Dental, we have been creating beautiful smiles for our patients since 1981.
 The skills, experience, and commitment of our dental team, combined with today’s advanced dental techniques and materials ensure your extraordinary results.
 Call today to schedule an appointment!

-Century Dental, Seaview Dental, and Century Dental East with offices in Jackson, Eatontown, and Pine Beach, NJ, notes that modern dentures are extremely comfortable, easier to chew with, and last longer.
+Century Dental and Seaview Dental with offices in Jackson and Eatontown, notes that modern dentures are extremely comfortable, easier to chew with, and last longer.
 They look great as well, and most people can’t tell the difference between dentures and real teeth.
 However, as the technology improved for false teeth, so too did the technology improve for the care of your real teeth, leading to the need for dentures to be considerably less today than in the past.

-HOW CENTURY DENTAL, SEAVIEW DENTAL, AND CENTURY DENTAL EAST CAN HELP WITH DENTURES
+HOW CENTURY DENTAL AND SEAVIEW DENTAL CAN HELP WITH DENTURES

-As part of our restorative dental practice, dentures are offered at all three of our convenient locations.
+As part of our restorative dental practice, dentures are offered at our two convenient locations.
 Whether you’ve lost teeth in accidents or they have just worn out, we can help.
 With dental implants and partial dentures, you can have new teeth in no time that wonders for the functionality of your mouth.

-Century Dental, Seaview Dental, and Century Dental East all offer a variety of materials for your dentures.
+Century Dental and Seaview Dental both offer a variety of materials for your dentures.
 We can help you choose which will work best in your particular circumstance.
 We will work with your dental insurance company to get you a best estimate of what they will cover and what your out-of-pocket expense will be.
 We offer payment online, as well as regular specials that are posted on our website.
 Check back often for details.